Stock Market News Today: Unraveling the Mysteries of Profitability

 [4] See: Gold Derivative Banking Crisis at this link: http://www.gata.org/test.html

 [5] John Embry – “Not Free, Not Fair: The Long-Term Manipulation of the Gold Price” found at www.sprott.com.
-This is a 71 page [pdf] file essay and is currently making international news.
+This is a 71-page [pdf] file essay and is currently making international news.

 [6] See Google Search Link for Working Group on Financial Markets and the Plunge Protection Team.

-[7] For the on-line Communist Manifesto.
-Part of the Marxian tenet for the Great Society [a reference to Guns and Butter, an economic policy of Lyndon Baines Johnson, former US President, who fiasco in a tiny country call Viet Nam] was a central banking system.
+[7] For the online Communist Manifesto.
+Part of the Marxian tenet for the Great Society [a reference to Guns and Butter, an economic policy of Lyndon Baines Johnson, former US President, who fiasco in a tiny country called Viet Nam] was a central banking system.
 There are also some other corollaries among Marxian theory with respect to government and economics, which closely resemble what I saw with I turn my chair a full 360 degrees.
 Benjamin Franklin said that the Founding Fathers created a Republic with the Constitution… as long as we could keep it.

 [8] See Fiat Money Inflation in France: How It Came, What it Brought, How it Ended by Andrew Dickson White.
 This was written in the 1870s!
 What a micro-gem on the Histories of the Markets!